Peter W. K. Bøckman Jr.

 Peter Wilhelm Kreydahl Bøckman Jr. (14 May 1927 – 17 December 2006) was a Norwegian religious studies scholar.

-He was born in Skjervøy municipality in Troms, Norway.
+He was born in Skjervøy Municipality in Troms county, Norway.
 He was a grandson of bishop Peter W. K. Bøckman, Sr. and brother of journalist Knut Bøckman.
-He graduated as cand.theol. in 1953, and following studied in the United States and Sweden, he was hired as a lecturer at the University of Oslo in 1967.
+He graduated with a cand.theol. degree in 1953, and following studied in the United States and Sweden.
+He was hired as a lecturer at the University of Oslo in 1967.
 From 1975 to 1997 he was a professor of religious studies at the University of Trondheim.
 He published several books on theological topics.